 Figure 6 shows that there has generally been little, if any, effect found on the unionised ammonia concentration of the larger (main) tributary (site AWY000115).
-Any changes that have been found have not been of environmental significance.
+There are minor fluctuations throughout the monitoring periods.

 The main unnamed tributary that receives the discharge from the landfill tributary generally displays slight elevations in conductivity, pH, alkalinity, ammoniacal nitrogen and nitrite/nitrate nitrogen at AWY000115 when compared to the upstream site (AWY000100).
 These minor increases have been noted in previous monitoring years and have been considered most likely a result of the presence of the landfill and from inputs from stock grazing in the area immediately downstream of the landfill site.